- Life & Money

 6 ways to leverage federal gift tax rules

-If you’ve heard that you can gift up to a certain dollar amount each year to anyone without incurring federal gift tax, that’s true.
+You can gift up to a certain dollar amount each year to anyone without incurring federal gift tax.
 It’s all thanks to the annual gift tax exclusion (see more below).
-But what you may not know is that if you are looking to gift more than this amount in a given year, there is a strong chance you still can without incurring federal gift tax or impacting your lifetime gift and estate tax exemption.
+So, how much can you gift tax-free?
+If you’re hoping to gift more than the annual exclusion amount in a given year, there’s a strong chance you can do it without incurring federal gift taxes or impacting your lifetime gift and estate tax exemption.

 Here are six simple ways to make financial gifts without incurring federal gift tax: